Not all readers become leaders, but all leaders must be readers.Harry S. Truman

 The Harry S. Truman Book Award is presented biennially by the Truman Library Institute.
 Established in 1963, the Harry S. Truman Book Award recognizes the best book published within a two-year period dealing primarily and substantially with some aspect of the history of the United States between April 12, 1945 and January 20, 1953, or with the life or career of Harry S. Truman.

-Michael Neiberg is a professor of history and the Stimson Chair of the Department of National Security and Strategy at the U.S. Army War College, and the author of several award-winning books.
-In this video interview, Neiberg was asked, “What story do you tell in this book, and what do you want people to come away with?”
+The 2016 Harry S. Truman Book Award was presented to Michael Neiberg, author of Potsdam: The End of World War II and the Remaking of Europe.
+Dr. Neiberg is a professor of history and the Stimson Chair of the Department of National Security and Strategy at the U.S. Army War College, and the author of several award-winning books.

 Dr. Neiberg’s book was selected from a field of 25 entries, which included such other important books such as Doomed to Succeed: The U.S.-Israel Relationship from Truman to Obama by Dennis Ross and Genesis by John B. Judis.

-The End of World War II and the Remaking of Europe
+2016 Potsdam: The End of World War II and the Remaking of Europe by Michael Neiberg